jkbchouinard/jkbchouinard/README.md

 # ***Welcome!***

 Hi all, I’m Jakeb Chouinard!
-I'm a Mechanical Engineering student at the University of Waterloo.
+I'm a Mechatronic Engineering student at the University of Waterloo.
 I have a strong interest in robotics and mechatronics projects, which is why I have this GitHub account.
 I'm currently engaged in improving my knowledge in a variety of things, such as Python, C++, and the Matlab Scripting Langauge.
 My experience in these is limited primarily to my academic coursework and indpendent projects, both of which I am hoping to showcase here.

 ## **Matlab/C++ Port Sorting Simulator**
 ![alt text](https://github.com/borealis31/The_Shipyard/blob/main/matlab/exampleOutput.PNG)